 - Health economics and Quality management (5 ECTS);

-- Planning and health system research and management (5 ECTS) and Operational research and south lectures (5 ECTS).
+- Planning and health system research and management (5 ECTS);

 The remaining 15 credits are devoted to the Master's Thesis which integrates skills in Biostatistics and Epidemiology.

-In addition to this 50 credits, 6 optional teaching unis, of 5 ECTS each, are available.
-The student must take at least 10 ECTS in the optional propositions to arrive to a 60 ECTS master or they can take a maximum of 25 ECTS to have a 75 ECTS master.
-The several optional teaching units are related to :
+In addition to these 50 credits, 6 optional teaching unis, of 5 ECTS each, are available.
+The student must take at least 10 ECTS in order to reach a 60 ECTS master; an alternative is to take a maximum of 25 ECTS to reach a 75 ECTS master.
+The several optional teaching units are related to:

 - Advanced methods in biostatistics and epidemiology (5 ECTS);